Cistercians: Cistercian reform

-The order was fortunate that Stephen was an abbot of extraordinary gifts, and he framed the original version of the Cistercian "Constitution" or regulations: the Carta Caritatis (Charter of Charity).
-Although this was revised on several occasions to meet contemporary needs, from the outset it emphasised a simple life of work, love, prayer and self-denial.
-The Cistercians initially regarded themselves as regular Benedictines, albeit the "perfect", reformed ones, but they soon came to distinguish themselves from the monks of unreformed Benedictine communities by wearing white tunics instead of black, previously reserved for hermits, who followed the "angelic" life.
-Cistercian abbeys also refused to admit boy recruits, a practice later adopted by many of older Benedictine houses.
+Harding framed the original version of the Cistercian constitution, soon to be called the Carta Caritatis (Charter of Charity).
+Although it was revised on several occasions to meet contemporary needs, from the outset it emphasised a simple life of work, love, prayer and self-denial.
+The Cistercians soon came to distinguish themselves from Benedictines by wearing white or grey tunics instead of black; white habits are common for reform movements.
+Much of Cistercian reform took place against the rivalry with the famous Benedictine abbey of Cluny, where wealth and excess were said to have set in.

-Stephen acquired land for the abbey to develop to ensure its survival and ethic, the first land acquisition was Clos Vougeot.
+Harding acquired land for the abbey to develop to ensure its survival and ethic.
 As to grants of land, the order would normally accept only undeveloped land, which the monks then developed by their own labour.
 For this they developed over time a very large component of uneducated lay brothers known as conversi.
-In some cases, the Order accepted developed land and relocated the serfs elsewhere.
-Stephen handed over the west wing of Cîteaux to a large group of lay brethren to cultivate the farms.
-These lay brothers were bound by vows of chastity and obedience to their abbot, but were otherwise permitted to follow a form of Cistercian life that was less intellectually demanding.
-Their incorporation into the order represents a compassionate outreach to the illiterate peasantry, as well as a realistic recognition of the need for additional sources of labour to tackle "unmanorialized" Cistercian lands.
+In some cases, the order accepted developed land and relocated the serfs elsewhere.